-An umbrella project of open-source blockchains and related tools, Hyperledger supports big industry players to support the collaborative development of blockchain-based distributed ledgers.
+An umbrella project of open-source Blockchain frameworks and related tools, Hyperledger supports big industry players to support the collaborative development of Blockchain-based distributed ledgers.
 Hyperledger has been responsible for certain projects.
 They are listed down for your reference:

 Watch this Hyperledger video

-Contributed by Soramitsu, Iroha is the project of a couple of Japanese companies who with a focus of mobile applications aimed at creating an easy-to-incorporate framework for blockchains.
+Contributed by Soramitsu, Iroha is the project of a couple of Japanese companies that focus on mobile applications aimed at creating an easy-to-incorporate framework for Blockchains.

-A plethora of tools exist for building blockchain applications in Hyperledger.
+A plethora of tools exists for building Blockchain applications in Hyperledger.
 Here’s a detailed list pertaining to their descriptions and specific use cases.

 Hyperledger Blockchain Explorer

-This tool is an explorer the features and functionalities of which can be leveraged to view, invoke, deploy, or query blocks, transactions and associated data, network information, chain codes, and transaction families.
-Also, it supports Rest APIs for getting access into block information, transactions, peer status, transaction channel information, block counts on specific channels, creating and updating of channels, and instantiating specific transaction channels.
-Not only does the Hyperledger blockchain explorer provide ease of visibility but also it facilitates operations with the Hyperledger Fabric network.
+This tool is an explorer, the features and functionalities of which can be leveraged to view, invoke, deploy, or query blocks, transactions and associated data, network information, chain codes, and transaction families.
+Also, it supports Rest APIs for getting access to block information, transactions, peer status, transaction channel information, block counts on specific channels, creating and updating channels, and instantiating specific transaction channels.
+Not only does the Hyperledger Blockchain explorer provide ease of visibility but also it facilitates operations with the Hyperledger Fabric network.